1,000+ Opportunities

 Anticipated Announcement Dates Anticipated Date Illinois EPA Action or Award Deadline October 2025 Program opens to accept applications Approximately 30 days after receipt of eligible application Award notification sent to selected grantees Approximately 60 days after receipt Award Notification Provide a fully executed grant agreement to grant recipients Not to Exceed 12 months after date of execution of grant agreement Awarded projects must be completed Not to exceed 30 days after grant agreement end date Final Payment Request must be submitted to Illinois EPA

-Based on current listing details, eligibility includes: Public housing authorities, local governments, or nonprofit organizations in Illinois with eligible properties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public housing authorities, local governments, or nonprofit organizations in Illinois.
+Confirm the full requirements in the official notice before applying.